sohelaman/dockerized/README.md

 Get dockerized.

 ## What's this?
-This is essentially a development stack similar to LAMP/MAMP/WAMP, except, it takes a different approach than the traditional software installers.
-It is built using Docker and Linux images.
-It consists of essential components of PHP development stack rather than including a whole bunch of tools and packages that are not very frequently used.
+This is essentially a LAMP stack built using Docker and Linux images.

 ## What's included?
 A stack of applications put together solely to ease PHP based web development.